 The Patagonia R1 Hoody is made of a thinner material than the Denali, but the addition of a hood left us feeling almost as warm and indeed more protected from the elements on windy days.
 The Patagonia R1 Hoody also sports a hood, and while it is made of a much thinner fleece, that feature helped bump it up in the warmth ratings over a similarly thin fleece like the REI Co-op Flowcore.

-The Outdoor Research Deviator Hoody, Black Diamond CoEfficient Hoody, and the Outdoor Research Transition Hoody are all very lightweight and breathable but are not our favorite insulators.
+The Outdoor Research Deviator Hoody and Black Diamond CoEfficient Hoody are all very lightweight and breathable but are not our favorite insulators.
 The super light Deviator Hoody refuses to be categorized, combining a Polartec Alpha Insulated chest and shoulder with a fleece back and arms.
 The result is a superlight "fleece" that can keep your core warmer while still being very breathable.

 In addition to hoods, a snug hem can make a difference for warmth.
 The Arc'teryx Fortrez Hoody had a unique hood with a built-in neck gaiter that helped keep us warm up top, but the loose bottom hem with no cinch cord let cold winds rip right up the jacket.
 Elastic cuffs, like those on the Arc'teryx Kyanite Hoody, also help trap in the warmth.
 Finally, hand warmer pockets are another addition that helps keep you warm when your hands start to freeze over.
 Either way, pockets will help keep your hands warm at a moment's notice, and every model that we tested except the Patagonia R1 Hoody and the Black Diamond CoEfficient Hoody, and the Synchilla Snap-T had them.
 The Outdoor Research Deviator Hoody has cozy hand warmer pockets without zippers.
 The lack of zippers keeps the jacket light and comfy, but make sure you store anything significant in the zippered chest pocket.